Addressing issues in defining the Love numbers for black holes: Tidal response of a slowly rotating Kerr black hole

 \section{Tidal response of a slowly rotating Kerr black hole}

 In the previous section, we have explicitly demonstrated that the tidal response function of a Schwarzschild black hole differs from the one derived in \cite{Chia:2020yla}, due to the inclusion of several terms, all of which are $\mathcal{O}(M\omega)$.
-It is intriguing that even after all these modifications to the tidal response function, the tidal Love number associated with the Schwarzschild black hole identically vanishes.
+It is intriguing that even after all these modifications to the tidal response function, the tidal Love numbers associated with the Schwarzschild black hole identically vanish.
 However, the tidal dissipation is different from \cite{Chia:2020yla} by terms of $\mathcal{O}(M\omega)$.
-In this section, we wish to extend our analysis to slowly rotating black holes, i.e., we will work up to the linear order in $(a/M)$ and shall neglect all the higher-order terms $\mathcal{O}(a^{2}/M^{2})$.
-This is because the tidal response function is expanded in terms of frequencies $\omega'=\omega-m\Omega_{h}$ in the co-rotating frame of reference, while the small frequency expansion of the Teukolsky equation involves ignoring terms $\mathcal{O}(M^{2}\omega^{2})$.
-These two expansions, in general, are very different --- small $M\omega$ does not necessarily mean small $M\omega'$ --- except when rotation is small.
-Thus, the decomposition of the tidal response function into the conservative Love number and the dissipative part, as defined in \cite{Chia:2020yla}, is only applicable for small rotation parameter.
-We will discuss various possibilities of extending the corresponding decomposition of the tidal Love number for generic rotation in the subsequent sections.
+In this section, we wish to extend our analysis to slowly rotating black holes---i.e., we will work up to the linear order in $(a/M)$ and shall neglect all the higher-order terms $\mathcal{O}(a^{2}/M^{2})$.
+This is because the tidal response function is expanded in terms of frequencies $\omega'=\omega-m\Omega_{h}$ in the corotating frame of reference, while the small-frequency expansion of the Teukolsky equation involves ignoring terms $\mathcal{O}(M^{2}\omega^{2})$.
+These two expansions, in general, are very different---small $M\omega$ does not necessarily mean small $M\omega'$---except when rotation is small.
+Thus, the decomposition of the tidal response function into the conservative Love numbers and the dissipative part, as defined in \cite{Chia:2020yla}, is only applicable for small rotation parameters.
+We will discuss various possibilities of extending the corresponding decomposition of the tidal Love numbers for generic rotation in the subsequent sections.

-In the limit of slow rotation ($a/M\ll1$), the master equation for the radial perturbation, namely \ref{app_gen_eq} becomes
+In the limit of slow rotation ($a/M\ll1$), the master equation for the radial perturbation---namely, \ref{app_gen_eq}---becomes

-Here, we have used the result that in the limit of slow rotation $r_{-}=\mathcal{O}(a^{2})$, $r_{+}=2M+\mathcal{O}(a^{2})$, such that, $P_{+}=\{(am-2M\omega r_{+})/r_{+}\}+\mathcal{O}(a^{2})$ and $P_{-}=(am/r_{+})+\mathcal{O}(a^{2})$.
-It turns out that the above differential equation can also be solved exactly in terms of the hypergeometric functions, with the following solution,
+Here, we have used the result that in the limit of slow rotation, $r_{-}=\mathcal{O}(a^{2})$, $r_{+}=2M+\mathcal{O}(a^{2})$, such that, $P_{+}=\{(am-2M\omega r_{+})/r_{+}\}+\mathcal{O}(a^{2})$ and $P_{-}=(am/r_{+})+\mathcal{O}(a^{2})$.
+It turns out that the above differential equation can also be solved exactly in terms of the hypergeometric functions, with the following solution: